enertrag/enersys_docs/docs/components.md

 (invest_cost)=
 ### invest_cost

 Specifies the specific investment costs (CAPEX) per unit of nominal power.
-These costs are used in optimisation to value new capacity.
+These costs are used in optimisation to value new capacity [EUR/MW].

 ```python
 network.add("Generator", "example_gen", bus="bus0", invest_cost=750000)